-- B.J.-That they should lay in a supply of Winchester repeating rifles. - U.S. (looking disappointed)-Is that what you consider "revolutionary"? - B.J.-Yes.
-Isn't that the proper and only thing to do? - U.S.-No. - B.J.-Do you believe in revolution? - U.S.-Yes. - B.J.-Are people not revolutionary when they get ready to shoot? - U.S.-See you here.
-Do you remember when the traitor Tories in this country "laid in supplies" of guns? - B.J.-I do; the scalawags. - U.S.-Do you remember when the copperhead slaveholders "laid in supplies" of guns at the election of Lincoln? - B.J.-I do; I remember how even in the North such Bourbon sympathizers with the Copperheads as August Belmont and the New York Herald did likewise, and got ready rebel flags to welcome rebels in New York. - U.S.-Those people were all "ready to shoot," were they not? - B.J.-Y-e-s. - U.S.-Would you say, therefore, they were "revolutionary"?
+- B.J.-That the people out there are becoming revolutionary. - U.S.-That is bully indeed.
+What evidence is there of it? - B.J.-I have been informed people out there are laying in supplies of Winchester repeating rifles. - U.S. (looking disappointed)-Is that the evidence of their becoming revolutionary? - B.J.-Yes.
+Isn't that good enough evidence? - U.S.-No! - B.J.-I am surprised at you!
+Are people not revolutionary when they get ready to shoot? - U.S.-See you here.
+Do you remember when the traitor Tories in this country "laid in supplies" of guns? - B.J.-I do; the scalawags! - U.S.-Do you remember when the Copperhead slaveholders "laid in supplies" of guns at the election of Lincoln? - B.J.-I do; and I remember how even here in the North such Bourbon sympathizers with the Copperheads as August Belmont and the New York Herald did likewise, and got ready rebel flags to welcome the rebels in New York.